Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/README.md

 This sample uses Stream Analytics to process streaming data from EventHub and uses another Event Hub as a sink to store JSON data.
 This is done to analyze pure streaming performances of Stream Analytics; no aggregation is done and data is passed as fast as possible from the input to the output.
 Data is augmented by adding additional fields.

 To support very high throughput, two different Event Hubs namespaces are deployed by the template.
 Event Hubs can support streaming workloads from a few MB/s to several GB/s scale.
 Therefore, you need to choose the appropriate SKU and create the namespace as per your data volume needs.
-Event Hubs can support streaming workloads from a few MB/s to several GB/s scale.
-Therefore, you need to choose the appropriate SKU and create the namespace as per your data volume needs.

 The provided scripts will create an end-to-end solution complete with load test client.